 There is a simple experiment you can try on the internet.
 Search on the word "hero" or "heroes" at any of the major search engines.
 The results will be intriguing.
 But I won't keep you in suspense.
-What you'll get are extensive listings of sites devoted to films, television shows, self-help programs and comic-strip "superheroes".
+What you'll get are extensive listings of sites devoted to films, television shows, YouTube videos, songs, computer games and comic-strip "superheroes".
 Among these you may find a sprinkling of sites recognising real human courage.
 This is a sad state of affairs, and a bit of an indictment.
 Maybe even more than a "bit".

 The heroes documented on this site are definitely not from comic strips.
-Their real-life heroism has been sustained over years or decades, often at a terrible personal cost.
-But while their acts can be at odds with their own immediate self-interest, they are in the interest of their community's long-term health.
+They are real-life heroes who have sustained their heroism over years or decades, often at a terrible personal cost.
+They are heroes who are willing to act against their own immediate self-interest if that action is in the interest of their community's long-term health.
 When considering what constitutes heroism and who are the true heroes it is these qualities that have been given priority on this site.

 By and large, elite athletes are not heroes, although the mass media often describes them as such.
 Elite athletes are just doing their job (for which they are well remunerated) or chasing some personal goal.

-After the terrorist attacks on the US on 11 September 2001 it appeared that US President George W. Bush would be characterised as a hero for his prosecution of the "war on terrorism."
-Had this occurred it would have been a further devaluation of the word.
-President Bush is no Nelson Mandela, or Winston Churchill, or Xanana Gusmao, all of who are true heroes.
+After the terrorist attacks on the US on 11 September 2001 it appeared that US President George W. Bush would be characterised as a hero for his prosecution of the "war on terrorism".
+Had that had occurred it would have been a further devaluation of the concept of heroism.
+President Bush is no Nelson Mandela, or Winston Churchill, or Xanana Gusmao, all of who were or are true heroes.

 Heroic leaders come to signify the heroism of those who they represent.
 They are icons of larger movements and trends and because of this gain even more stature and significance.
 Behind or alongside every Mandela or Churchill or Gusmao there are dozens or hundreds of other true heroes who lay it all on the line for a just cause.